 It also became very popular in France and eventually the design was replicated by their own textile printers; in France the paisley design led on to the production of patterns such as toile de jouy.

-During the 19th century soldiers returning from the colonies brought home cashmere woollen shawls which became a very popular accessory, but to buy these shawls in Britain was incredibly expensive.
-The Paisley weavers decided to turn their hands to producing similar patterns to those arriving from India, and hence the name Paisley became synonymous with the design.
+During the 19th century soldiers returning from the colonies brought home fine cashmere shawls which became a very popular accessory, but to buy these shawls in Britain was incredibly expensive.
+The Paisley weavers decided to turn their hands to producing similar patterns to those arriving from Kashmir, India, and hence the name Paisley became synonymous with the design.

 Paisley is a town in Renfrewshire just west of Glasgow in Scotland.
 Every cottage along some streets had a jacquard loom operated by a family.
 They were very successful and were able to undercut the Indian imports by charging 90% less for their paisley shawls.
 Eventually mills were built to accommodate the Jacquard hand-looms which attracted many workers and their families to moved to Paisley.